SwaffelSmurf/docs/tryhackme/blue.md

 # Writeup

-#### Reconnaissance
+### Reconnaissance

-* Q1: How many ports are open with a port number under 1000?
+**Q1: How many ports are open with a port number under 1000?**

-To answer this question I used nmap to scan open ports and vulnerabilities.
+To answer this question I used nmap to scan for open ports and vulnerabilities.

     nmap -sV -p 1-999 --script vuln 10.10.209.54

--sV: enumerate versions
+- -sV: enumerate versions
--p 1-999: scan all ports under 1000
+- -p 1-999: scan all ports under 1000
---script vuln: argument to scan vulnerabilities
+- --script vuln: argument to scan vulnerabilities

     Starting Nmap 7.92 ( https://nmap.org ) at 2022-05-26 11:10 EDT
     Nmap scan report for 10.10.209.54